WebOrigami/docs/src/content/framework/intro5.md

 This version of `index.ori` is slightly more elaborate, but works the same way as before.
 The `#map` block in the middle generates a tile element for each person in `teamByName`.
 The tile makes use of the same random avatar images you created with a graph transformation earlier.

-If you click on one of the tiles in the index page, it should take you to the `team` page for that individual.
+<span class="tutorialStep"></span> Click on one of the tiles in the index page, which should take you to the `team` page for that individual.

+&nbsp;

 Next: [Deploying](intro6.html) »